 How long will treatment take?

-The first phase of orthodontic treatment usually takes 12 to 18 months.
-After treatment, your child will wear retainers for six months and then visit our office every six to 12 months to follow the growth and development of the permanent teeth.
+The first phase of orthodontic treatment usually lasts 12 to 18 months.
+After treatment, your child will wear retainers for six months and then visit our office every six to 12 months to monitor the growth and development of the permanent teeth.

 Will any more treatment be needed?

 In most cases, a second phase of orthodontic treatment will be needed to correct the positions of all the new permanent teeth and complete the correction of a healthy bite.
 The second phase will begin at age 12 or 13, include a full set of upper and lower braces, and last between 18 and 24 months.

 Early treatment for the best results

 You will discover that by using the most advanced techniques, first-phase orthodontics is a wonderful opportunity for your child to have the finest orthodontic treatment available, and avoid removal of permanent teeth in the future.

 Congratulations,.your child is on the way to a healthy bite and beautiful smile!